scanback/docs/articles-posts/ai-cites-mentions.md

 3. Or write *AI was not used.*

+The same applies to other uses of AI such as coding and quantitative analysis.

 This is the honest aproach in 2026.
 In a few years these recommendations will look quaint because then it will be assumed that everything except perhaps the creative process is AI.